 What is Palliative Care?

-Palliative care is not hospice, learn more about the differences.
-This goal is to improve quality of life for both the patient and family.
+Palliative care is comprehensive, interdisciplinary care for patients living with serious, potentially life-threatening or life-limiting conditions, with the goal of improving quality of life for both the patient and the family.

 Is palliative care right for me or a loved one?